tuyet-pham/databaseManipulation/README.md

 This is essentially a text manipulation program.
 It takes in a text file that's formatted to look like a table.
 Then through the program it will give you the ability to manipulate the data as if you were using a table manipulation program like say exel.
 It also has a logger class that will log your movement to a .txt file.
 It has several corresponding .txt file so please include all.

-<i>This system isn't fully complete.
+<strike>This system isn't fully complete.
 The only class that isn't fully functional is the Database class.
-Everything else should work properly</i>
+Everything else should work properly</strike>

 !!
 Please run as g++ -std=c++11 and also take off the header "pch.h" because it's a Visual Studio element !!